roger-weber/mmir-unibasel-hs25/README.md

 | 15      | Multimodal Search               | We use transformer-based models to generate improved descriptions and classifiers and examine how to integrate them into the retrieval process.                                                            |
 | 99      | ML Methods                      | We review key machine learning methods used for content analysis and for extracting metadata.
 This chapter is not part of the exam; it is supplemental material to help you understand the course methods. |

+---

 ## Exercises

-The [quiz application](https://roger-weber.github.io/mmir-unibasel-hs25/) offers multiple choice questions covering the course content, organized by chapter.
+The [Quiz Application](https://roger-weber.github.io/mmir-unibasel-hs25/) offers multiple choice questions covering the course content, organized by chapter.
 It provides two modes:
 - Learn Mode: continue answering questions until all are answered correctly
 - Test Mode: complete a set of questions and receive your score